mitranim/js/doc/dom_reg_readme.md

 document.body.append(new Btn(`click me`))

 // Immediately ready for use.
-Tag is automatically set to `my-link`. class MyLink extends dr.HTMLAnchorElement {
+Tag is automatically set to `my-link`. class MyLink extends dr.MixReg(HTMLAnchorElement) {
   constructor(text, href) {
     super()
     this.textContent = text